transys-project/metis/README.md

 # TranSys: Explaining Deep Learning-Based Networked Systems

 TranSys is an integrated explainer to provide post-hoc explanations for different types of Deep Learning (DL)-based networked systems.
-We refer the readers to [TranSys-TR.pdf](https://github.com/TranSys2020/TranSys/blob/master/TranSys-TR.pdf) for the technical report of this project.
+We refer the readers to the [technical report](https://transys.io/TranSys-TR.pdf) for more details.

 In the current stage, we provide the explanation methods and implementations for three DL-based networked systems: